Mishashule/Dedalus/README.md

 ### Disabling links

 Captain Mastsushima's ship has an additional artificial intelligence system just to manage weapons.
-It consists of a human brain in suspended animation that is in charge of taking the decisions Anna cannot take with her synthetic mind.
+It consists of a human brain in suspended animation that's in charge of making the decisions Anna cannot take with her synthetic mind.
 Matsushima knows that he shouldn't enter the brain's room for it is very, very delicate and nothing there must be touched.
 But, you know, he's there searching for the *rainbow blaster*, a weapon that he knows is on board but nobody could remember where exactly.

 ``` xml
 <page id="brainRoom">